Hyperion-BT/helios-loader/README.md

 * Helios compilation is run during build time
 * Working with Helios sources directly allows using Helios IDE plugins
 * The Helios library is a peer dependency of this loader, so this loader automatically uses your current version of Helios
-* WiP: generate Typescript declarations for user-defined Helios types
+* WiP: generates Typescript declarations for user-defined Helios types (Typescript declaration files are emitted inside the source directory)

 Note: the Helios import syntax must use relative paths as literal strings insteads of module names.

-Note: Typescript declaration files are emitted inside the source directory

 ## Example